stackforge/fuel-docs/pages/user-guide/create-environment/3000-choose-network.rst

 .. image:: /_images/user_screen_shots/network-services.png
    :width: 50%

-Four network topologies are supported;
+Five network topologies are supported;
 see :ref:`net-topology-plan`.

 You can choose either of the Neutron topologies on this screen.